Natural Kitchen Essentials: The Tools I Can’t Live Without

 Read my affiliate policy.

-Wellness Mama » Blog » Natural Home » Natural Kitchen Essentials List: My Most Used Tools and Appliances
+Wellness Mama » Blog » Natural Home » Natural Kitchen Essentials: The Tools I Can’t Live Without

-After I wrote about what I keep in my purse, I had several requests for a similar post about what my kitchen looks like and what appliances/health tools I regularly use.
-Below is the list I wish I’d had before I got married so I could have put most of these items on my wedding registry.
+After I wrote about what I keep in my purse, I had several requests for a similar post about what my kitchen looks like.
+While it’s changed some over the years, I’ve found what works best and some new favorites.
+Here’s the list I wish I’d had before having my own home.
+Everything from pots and pans, to water filters and other crunchy mama tools.

 Natural Kitchen Items

-I feel that it is important to note that I cook 2-3 times a day and we don’t often use a microwave.
-All of the items I have in my kitchen now are heavy duty and have multiple uses.
-Many of these items are pricey but we carefully budgeted for them and most have extended warranties.
-I should also note that because I am constantly experimenting with new recipes for the blog, I have some appliances and tools I would not have originally thought to register for or purchase.
+All my kitchen items are heavy duty and have multiple uses.
+Many of these items are pricey, but I carefully budgeted for them and many have extended warranties.
+And because I’m constantly experimenting with new recipes for the blog, I have some tools I wouldn’t have originally thought to purchase.

 Besides the usual refrigerator and oven/stove, I have a variety of small appliances that I use on a regular basis.